gwilku/jscan-docs/jeep/jl.rst

 3. Open TPMS settings
 4. Set TPMS thresholds in the following:

-	- Light Load Inflation Pressure Front / Rear Tire: *SUPPOSEDLY* for vehicles that have a load sensor (Gladiator, RAM trucks).
-This value is used as the **minimum** pressure when the **vehicle is lightly loaded**.
-In other vehicles, leave at 0.
+	- Light Load Inflation Pressure Front / Rear Tire: Leave at 0.
-	- Max Load Inflation Pressure Front / Rear Tire: *SUPPOSEDLY* for vehicles that have a load sensor (Gladiator, RAM trucks).
-This value is used as the **minimum** pressure when the **vehicle is fully loaded**.
-Change this value in JL.
+	- Max Load Inflation Pressure Front / Rear Tire: This value is used as the **minimum** pressure.
+Change this to your liking.

 5. Close the car, let it sit for a few minutes.
 If you see no change in behaviour, continue to the next step:
 6. Reset the TPMS.
 Use **!Restart all ecus** option: